InsightDataScience/aws-ops-insight/README.md

 **The remainder of the commands in the setup are all done from the control machine. **

-## Clone this repo onto the control machine
+## Clone this repo into the home directory on the control machine

 This machine is pre-installed with Terraform and Ansible, and is designed to allow you to spin up the necessary infrastructure with minimal setup.
-However, you still need to download the latest scripts from this repo:
+However, you still need to change to the home directory (abbreviated `~` in bash) and download the latest scripts from this repo:

+    cd ~
     git clone https://github.com/InsightDataScience/aws-ops-insight.git

 ## AWS credentials for your IAM user (not the root account)